 User Guide

-Do you prefer typing information than having to click on multiple things?
+Do you prefer typing information to having to click on multiple things?
 DoctorWho is for you!

 DoctorWho is a desktop app for managing patient information and appointments, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, DoctorWho can get your patient management tasks done faster than traditional GUI apps.